ishiland/nyc-open-routing/readme.md

     Specify a different version of LION:

     `$ docker-compose up --build-arg LION=19c`
 3. The initial container building and data loading will take some time.
-It is helpful if you can allocate more memory and cpu to the database container to expedite this process.
+It is helpful if you can allocate more memory and cpu to the docker engine to expedite this process.
 4. When build is complete, navigate to http://localhost:3000.

 ## db